-Bagshawe Fine Art occupies a suite of rooms on the first floor of Georgian House in Bury Street, St James's.
+Bagshawe Fine Art occupies a discreet gallery space in London’s Belgravia, in the heart of the Pimlico Road Design District, where individual pictures may be viewed by appointment.
 As well as providing a relaxed environment for the display and appreciation of pictures, the gallery is also an active centre for art-historical research, a cornerstone of the business.

-A broad selection of paintings is available to view at any given time, by appointment.
-Pictures are predominantly British, range in date from the seventeenth century through to the first half of the twentieth century, and fall across a wide price spectrum.
+Pictures are predominantly British, range in date from the seventeenth century through to the first half of the twentieth century and fall across a wide price spectrum.
 Areas of specialization include eighteenth- and nineteenth-century portraiture, genre painting and sporting art.
 In addition to buying and selling works of art, Bagshawe Fine Art offers a full complement of services including valuations, conservation and restoration, framing, and primary research towards authentication or re-attribution of authorship as well as the identification of portrait sitters.

 Dr Kendall (Smaling Wood) Bagshawe